Becoming a Radiation Therapist

 - Get registered.
 After completing your education, you’ll be eligible to sit for the registry exam, offered by the American Registry Radiologic Technologists (ARRT).

 - Check state requirements.
 Depending on what state you plan to work in, you may also need to obtain a state license in order to become a radiation therapist.
 Pennsylvania is currently a state that does not require license exams, but New Jersey is a state that does.

 Radiation therapists are part of a dedicated team of health care professionals who all work together to treat cancer and other diseases using radiation.
 Radiation therapists do more than just administer radiation; they also gather patient data and plan for the treatment.

 To ensure cohesion with the team, students interested in a career in radiation therapy should attend an ARRT-certified educational program, to ensure they understand ARRT’s ethical standards, protection protocols, and clinical concepts.
 Upon completion of the program, you’ll sit for the state and ARRT licensure examinations.

 In addition to the educational background, radiation therapists should be very detail-oriented.
 It is imperative that the radiation is delivered to exactly the same spot each time.
 In addition, you’ll need to be conscientious of your safety and the patients’ safety, since radiation can be dangerous if the proper protocols are not followed.
-But don’t worry, your education program will teach you all the minute details you’ll need to know.
+However, your educational program will teach you all the information you need to know to remain safe.